China’s AI app DeepSeek is trying to erase our genocide from history, Uyghurs warn

-China’s new AI app DeepSeek is trying to erase our genocide from history, Uyghurs warn
+China’s new AI app DeepSeek is trying to erase our genocide from history, Uyghurs war

 As DeepSeek takes the world by storm, Alexander Butler speaks to Uyghurs worried about the app’s ‘dangerous’ erasure of their alleged genocide